Samuel-Dainton/Heritage-Housing-Issues-P5/README.md

 	* The ML model is considered a failure if:
 		* after 12 months of usage, the model's predictions are 50% off more than 30% of the time.
 Say, a prediction is >50% off if predicted 10 months and the actual value was 2 months.
 * The output should be a continuous value for sale price.
-* Heuristics: Currently, there is no approach to predict tenure levels on a prospect.
-* The training data to fit the model comes from the housing price data of Iowa.
-This dataset contains about 1.5 thousand sales records.

-### Cluster Analysis
-#### Clustering Model
-* We want an ML model to cluster similar houses based on build date.
-It is a supervised model.
-* Our ideal outcome is to provide our client with reliable insight into the value of their house based on its size and how that is effected by the build date.
-* The model success metrics are
-	* at least 0.45 for average silhouette score
-	* The ML model is considered a failure if: model suggests from more than 15 clusters (might become too difficult to interpret in practical terms)
-* The output is defined as an additional column appended to the dataset.
-This column represents the clusters suggestions.
-It is a categorical and nominal variable, represented by numbers, starting at 0.
-* The training data to fit the model comes from the housing price data of Iowa.
-This dataset contains about 1.5 thousand sales records.
-	* Train data - features: all variables, except for:

 ## Dashboard Design
 ### Page 1: Quick project summary